gvwilson/sensibleadventures/nardica/nardica.md

 "Hm."
-The burly machinist turned the rod over in his hands, sighted along its length, and then held it up to his good ear and tapped it with his metal fingers.
+The burly machinist turned the rod over in his hands, sighted along its length, then held it up to his good ear and tapped it with his metal fingers.
 Madi had seen him go through this ritual more times than she could count, and still didn't know if the quiet metal *tick* was just a bluff, or if he really could hear flaws too fine for eyes to see.